EDF energy selected to support an integrated electric heating project

 Energy Systems Catapult has appointed EDF Energy R & D UK Centre to provide dynamic energy modelling capability and expertise to assist in the delivery of an Integrated Electric Heating Project for the Energy Technologies Institute (ETI).

-MModelling scenarios suggest electric heating could play an important part of a future decarbonised energy system.
+Modelling scenarios suggest electric heating could play an important part in a future decarbonised energy system.
 The Integrated Electric Heating Project, delivered on behalf of the Energy Technologies Institute (ETI) aims to provide an understanding of the opportunities and challenges for electric heating to meet UK household requirements.

 The outputs from this modelling will highlight specific opportunities and challenges of delivering low carbon heating solutions in UK homes whilst considering the needs of domestic residents.
 It will also enable the Catapult to undertake future detailed engineering analysis of current home energy/heating systems and new heating technologies as they emerge.